Rebels Deny Negotiating With Libyan Government

 COREY FLINTOFF: Libya's deputy foreign minister, Khaled Kaim, told reporters in Tripoli that there have been unofficial contacts between the government and rebels in several outside countries.

-Mr. KHALED KAIM (Deputy Foreign Minister, Libya): There have been talks -direct talks over the last two months, and also there are phone conversations with some members of the TNC, and some rebels.
+KHALED KAIM: There have been talks - direct talks over the last two months, and also there are phone conversations with some members of the TNC, and some rebels.

 FLINTOFF: The TNC is the Transitional National Council, the rebel coalition group based in the eastern Libyan city of Benghazi.
 The chairman of that group, Mustafa Abdul-Jalil, has said there are no such talks, direct or indirect, underway between the rebels and the government.
 Kaim, the government's deputy foreign minister, asserted that the talks have included members of the TNC, but he contends that there's division among the rebel groups, something the rebels emphatically deny.